f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _Translation_<a name="Translation"></a>

-The URL for the application’s translation portal or at least a guide.
+The URL for the application's translation portal or at least a guide.
 Optional, since not all applications have one.

 This is converted to (`translation`) in the JSON file (_index.json_).